Illidanz/hacktools/README.md

 A set of utilities and tools for rom hacking and translations.

 ## Installing dependencies
-Most dependencies are optional, and can be installed with `pip install hacktools[name1,name2]` or `pip install hacktools[all]` to install all of them.
+Most dependencies are optional, and can be installed with `pip install 'hacktools[name1,name2]'` or `pip install 'hacktools[all]'` to install all of them.
 ### Dependencies list
  - `nds`: needed for NDS roms and compressed binaries.
+ - `psp`: needed for PSP ISO/BIN signing.
+ - `iso`: needed for PSX/PS2 ISO.
+ - `graphics`: needed for most functions that deal with graphics.
  - `armips`: needed for `common.armipsPatch`.
  - `xdelta`: needed for `common.xdeltaPatch`.
  - `ips`: needed for `common.ipsPatch`.
- - `iso`: needed for PSX/PS2 ISO.
- - `psp`: needed for PSP ISO/BIN signing.
- - `graphics`: needed for most functions that deal with graphics.

 ## Supported platforms and formats
 External dependencies not included are marked as `(through *dependency*)`